aporia-ai/mlnotify/README.md

 - Out-of-the-box email & push notifications on desktop, mobile
 - Support for most major ML frameworks (as in Keras, LightGBM, SKLearn, XGBoost, Tensorflow)
 - A simple & intuitive UX
-- Fully secure - no data ever leaves your machine
+- Fully secure - no sensitive data leaves your machine (only training start time / end time)

 <p align="center">Made with :heart: by <a href="https://aporia.com" target="_blank">Aporia</a></p>